List of world eight-ball champions: WPA World Blackball Championship

-IEPF (formerly WEPF) World Eightball Championship
+IEPF World Eightball Championship

-The following is a list of WEPF world eightball champions, sanctioned by the World Eightball Pool Federation.
+The following is a list of IEPF world eightball champions, sanctioned by the International Eightball Pool Federation (formerly called the World Eightball Pool Federation).
 It was held for 22 consecutive years in Blackpool, England, then in 2022 for the first time was held in Killarney, Ireland.
 The WEPF rules were introduced in 1998 then modified for professional play in 2022.

 In August 2024, the World Eightball Pool Federation (WEPF) officially rebranded as the International Eightball Pool Federation (IEPF) following its affiliation with the World Pool Association (WPA).